NullArray/AutoSploit/README.md

                         this
   --msf-path MSF-PATH   pass the path to your framework if it is not in your
                         ENV PATH
+  --whitelist PATH      only exploit hosts listed in the whitelist file
 ```

 ## Installation